tahmidul612/pwsh-config/README.md

 ## Optional Modifications

-### Windows Defender Exclusion[^1]
+### Windows Security Exclusion[^1]

-Defender scans may be slowing down oh-my-posh, add oh-my-posh executable to Windows Defender exclusion list (or the exclusion list for you antivirus)
+Security scans may be slowing down oh-my-posh, add oh-my-posh executable to Windows Defender exclusion list (or the exclusion list for you antivirus)

 > OMP Executable location